joancarter2000/PracticalMachineLearningPA/README.md

 3. project.html

 Somehow my gh-pages branch does not work as it suppose to be.

-So please just download my html to view it for grading!
+You can just view the project.md file for grading!
 Thanks!